 7. Revel in Cuba’s Dry Season

-Cuba is truly glorious in April, and with restrictions lifted on travel to Cuba for Americans, there has never been a better time to visit.
+Cuba is truly glorious in April.
 Throughout the whole month, the sun shines down and the rain stays away, so you can enjoy the country to the max.

 Cuba is a unique destination due to it being one of the last remaining communist countries in the world.
 You won’t find hotels and hostels with WiFi (Cuba has some of the worst WiFi in the world!), international restaurants or Coca Cola here.

 What you will find, however, is an enchanting Latin vibe with salsa dancing and adventure around every corner.
 The capital, Havana, is home to the Museum of the Revolution, a beautiful malecon (boardwalk).
 It’s also home to thousands of those old-fashioned cars you’ve seen in photos.

 Whilst in Havana, be sure to do a city tour.
 You will be ferried around in a classic car, and you will learn all about the history of this fascinating city.
 Then enjoy a Cuban cigar, a mojito (or three) and a Cuban sandwich.

 Outside of the city, Varadero and Caya Coco are two of the country’s best beach spots.
 White sand and the occasional flamingo, they are ideal places to do nothing for a day or two.
 Then you can carry on with your exploration of the island.

 Looking to heat things up on a tropical island or enjoy the mild climate of a European spring?
 Travel the world in April and you’ll find just that… and a lot of old people with water guns.